 Create & Learn offers free classes that allow students to gain exposure to a new programming language or computer science skill.
 They provide a basic introduction and help spark students' interest in expanding their knowledge.
 In these classes, teens develop a complete and fun project that they can show off to their family and friends!

 There are also many other free coding classes to try.
 Explore these other free coding classes to see what sparks your teen's interests.
+After the free classes, students have the ability to decide if they want to learn more in our paid class offerings.

 1. Free Intro to Python Coding

 Python is a beginner-friendly programming language that allows students to create a variety of programs while exploring personal interests.
 In the Free Intro to Python Coding class, students are introduced to the Python programming language and learn how to create a simple animation, in a small group setting.
 Students explore some of the fundamentals of Python, such as printing, data types, and calling functions to create cool drawings.
+This class is a great option for beginners and anyone interested in coding.
+This will introduce fundamental coding concepts that can apply to any coding language.

 2. Roblox Studio Intro - First Project